bcpearce/gtfs-station-stop/README.md

 ## Usage

-This is designed for use with Home Assistant GTFS Realtime Custom Component.
+This is designed for use with [Home Assistant GTFS Realtime Custom Component](https://github.com/bcpearce/homeassistant-gtfs-realtime).

+It can also be used for general GTFS update purposes.

 ### Feed Subjects and Station Stops